Jean Negulesco

 Jean Negulesco (born Ioan Negulescu; – 18 July 1993) was a Romanian-American film director and screenwriter.
-He first gained notice for his film noirs and later made such notable films as Johnny Belinda (1948), How to Marry a Millionaire (1953), Titanic (1953), and Three Coins in the Fountain (1954).
+He first gained notice for his films noir and later made such notable films as Johnny Belinda (1948), How to Marry a Millionaire (1953), Titanic (1953), and Three Coins in the Fountain (1954).

 He was called "the first real master of CinemaScope".

 Biography

 Early life

 Born in Craiova, Negulesco was the son of a hotel keeper and attended Carol I High School.
 When he was 15, he was working in a military hospital during World War I. George Enescu, the Romanian composer, came to play the violin to the war wounded; Negulesco drew a portrait of him, and Enesco bought it.
 Negulesco decided to be a painter and studied art in Bucharest.
 Negulesco went to Paris in 1920, and enrolled in the Académie Julian.
 He sold one of his paintings to Rex Ingram.

 America

 In 1927, he visited New York City for an exhibition of his paintings and settled there.
 He then made his way to California, at first working as a portraitist.
 He became interested in movies and made an experimental feature film, financed as well as written and directed by himself, called Three and a Day.
 Through his contact with the film's star, Mischa Auer, he managed to get a job at Paramount.